yousif-zues-wm/PIctosite-master/README.md

 # NodeUploads

-An example of how to upload images locally with Node.js and Multer.
+Convert pictures of websites to the real thing making building a website fast and easy.

 ### Version
 1.0.0